evkx/evkx.github.io/content/models/ford/capri/capri_extended_range_rwd/_index.md

 The Ford Capri Extended Range RWD has several standard and optional [advanced driver assistance systems](../../../../technology/driverassistance/) (ADAS) to enhance safety and comfort.

-[**Efficiency Assist**](../../../../technology/driverassistance/efficencyassist/) is a standard feature that helps drivers anticipate driving conditions and conserve energy.
+[**Efficiency Assist**](../../../../technology/driverassistance/efficencyassist/) : A a standard feature that helps drivers anticipate driving conditions and conserve energy.

-### Safety systems
+### Safety Systems

 [**Anti-lock Braking System (ABS)**](../../../../technology/driverassistance/antilockbrakingsystem/) : Standard on the Ford Capri Extended Range RWD, this system prevents the wheels from locking during braking.

-[**Electronic Stability Control (ESC)**](../../../../technology/driverassistance/electronicstabilitycontrol/) : Standard on the Ford Capri Extended Range RWD, is a system designed to improve a vehicle's stability and handling during sudden maneuvers or slippery road conditions.
+[**Electronic Stability Control (ESC)**](../../../../technology/driverassistance/electronicstabilitycontrol/) : Standard on the Ford Capri Extended Range RWD, this system improves the vehicle's stability and handling during sudden maneuvers or slippery road conditions.

 [**Lane-Keeping Assist (LKA)**](../../../../technology/driverassistance/lanekeepingassist/) : Standard on the Ford Capri Extended Range RWD, this system helps prevent the vehicle from drifting out of its lane.
 It also includes a [**Lane Departure Warning**](../../../../technology/driverassistance/lanedeparturewarning/) system to alert the driver if the vehicle veers out of the lane.

-[**Front Cross Traffic Assist**](../../../../technology/driverassistance/frontcrosstrafficassist/) : Standard on the Ford Capri Extended Range RWD, is a driver assist system that helps drivers detect oncoming traffic when crossing an intersection or turning left or right from a stopped position.
+[**Front Cross Traffic Assist (FCTA)**](../../../../technology/driverassistance/frontcrosstrafficassist/) : Standard on the Ford Capri Extended Range RWD, is a driver assist system that helps drivers detect oncoming traffic when crossing an intersection or turning left or right from a stopped position.

 [**Forward Collision Warning (FCW)**](../../../../technology/driverassistance/forwardcollisionwarning/) : Standard on the Ford Capri Extended Range RWD, is a driver assist system to help drivers avoid or mitigate frontal collisions.